 What is a meditation journal?

-A meditation journal is simply a journal, notepad, diary, or another medium that people use to record insights or ideas they gain from meditation.
+A meditation journal is simply a journal, notepad, diary, or another medium that people use to record insights they gain from meditation.

 How to keep a meditation journal?

-Decide whether or not your meditation journal will be physical or digital and what the medium will be.
+Develop a plan on whether or not your meditation log will be physical or digital and what the medium will be.

 How to use a meditation journal?

-After a session of meditation, simply write down what you learned or gained in your meditation journal.
+After a session of meditation, simply write down what you learned or gained in your meditation diary.

-Periodically, review what you’ve recorded in your journal.
+Periodically, review what you’ve started to record in your journal.

-As you review the content in your meditation journal, consider taking notes or highlighting certain parts of your journal as a reflection.
+As you review the content daily in your meditation journal, consider taking notes or highlighting comments and details in your journal as a reflection.

 What do you write in your journal after meditation?